danilocb21/connectbus/README.md

 - Pull Request => Asks the project owner to change the product;

 ## Copyright
-&copy; 2024 Danilo.
+&copy; 2024 Danilo C Beuttenmuller.
 All rights reserved.